mongodb/stitch-js-sdk/README.md

 The JS client is (currently) written in ES6, the source is located in `source/`.
-To generate the pure javascript version, run `npm build` which builds the output into `distribution/`.
+To generate the pure javascript version, run `npm run build` which builds the output into `distribution/`.